1st Best Uganda | Culture, History, & People | East Africa

 Remote Bwindi Impenetrable park is a renowned Gorilla gorilla beringei sanctuary.
-Murchison Falls park within the northwest is understood for its 43m-tall waterfall and wildlife like hippos.
+Murchison Falls park in the northwest is understood for its 43m-tall waterfall and wildlife like hippos.

 The southern part of the country includes a considerable portion of Lake Victoria, shared with Kenya and Tanzania.
 The country is within the African Great Lakes region.
-The country also lies within the Nile basin, and features a varied but generally a modified equatorial climate.
+The country also lies within the Nile basin and features a varied but generally modified equatorial climate.